Overdose Prevention

 Drug Checking Resources

-Other harm reduction strategies include testing your substances for the presence of fentanyl prior to use.
+Other harm reduction strategies include testing your substances for the presence of fentanyl or xylazine prior to use.
+Remember, no test is 100% accurate and user error can happen.
+Always try to follow the classic harm reduction tips: go slow, never use alone, and carry naloxone

-Because drugs purchased on the street can contain fentanyl and other unknown substances, it is important to test drugs before using them.
+Because drugs purchased on the street can contain unknown substances, it is important to test drugs before using them.

 DanceSafe is an organization that promotes health and safety within the electronic music community.
 They provide a number of resources.
 They also offer fentanyl test strips for purchase.